 Michael Gilman, LMHC

 Certified EMDR Therapist & Addictions Professional

-Located in Clermont & serving all of Florida through a secure, Telehealth online connection.
+Office in Orlando (Dr. Phillips), and Clermont (Four Corners) and serving all of Florida through a secure, Telehealth online connection.

 My commitment to your mental health

 Individual experiences create memories that accumulate over our lifetime.
 After a traumatic experience, memories can cause negative emotions and uncomfortable body sensations.

 I’ll guide you back to emotional peace and equip you to forge healthy paths on your life journey.

 Dysfunctional memories, negative emotions, and difficult body sensations can make everyday life difficult.
 I am here to help you process trauma and move forward.